Your Guide to Photo Printing & Framing

 They can vary in finish and thickness, and can play an instrumental role in the overall look of the final result.
 The papers we use to print artwork and photos are archival, acid-free and thick stock.

-Here are our main two offerings for printing photos:
+Here are our main three main offerings for printing photos:

 Matte